Step builder pattern

 Introduction

-I've recently decided to use the Amazon SES API to send emails to my Microservices Weekly subscribers.
-What prompted me to use Amazon SES API is its price.
+I recently decided to use the Amazon SES API to send emails to my Microservices Weekly subscribers.
+The main reason?
+Price.
 It's cheap.
-However, the client Java API provided by Amazon is not so simple to interact with, so I decided to create a small wrapper around their API.
+However, the Java client API Amazon provides isn't exactly pleasant to work with, so I built a small wrapper around it.

-To make a long story short, the main purpose here is to share my experience with a less well-known derivate of the Builder pattern - Step Builder pattern.
+To make a long story short, the real purpose here is to share my experience with a less well-known variation of the Builder pattern: the Step Builder pattern.

 Pros and cons